Seattle Housing Authority

 Open continuously

-The Housing Choice Voucher list is open and uses random selection when vouchers become available.
+The Housing Choice Voucher is an open lottery.
+The application is accepted year-round; SHA randomly selects names whenever vouchers become available, so when you apply doesn't change your odds.
 Apply once and stay on the list — the wait can be years, but applying costs nothing and there's no penalty for waiting.

 Apply here even if you're also on the public housing list — the voucher is portable, so it works anywhere that accepts it.